 - Gold: These plans typically cover about 80% with lower deductibles and higher monthly premiums than the bronze and silver plans.

 - Platinum: Platinum plans are not available in all states or locations.
 These plans typically cover about 90% and have low deductibles and very high monthly premiums compared to the bronze, silver, and gold plans.

-In addition to the level of plan chosen, your monthly premium and plan deductible under BCBS are also determined by whether you choose a Health Maintenance Organization (HMO) plan or a Preferred Provider Organization (PPO) plan.4
+In addition to the level of plan chosen, your monthly premium and plan deductible under BCBS Insurance is also determined by whether you choose a Health Maintenance Organization (HMO) plan or a Preferred Provider Organization (PPO) plan.4

 BCBS offers both HMO and PPO plans.
 An HMO plan allows you to select a primary care physician (PCP) who will provide you referrals for other providers, hospitals, and specialty clinics within your network as needed.4 HMO plans typically have lower monthly premiums but higher deductibles.4 With a PPO plan, you will not need to choose a PCP, and you are not confined to a network.4 You can visit any provider, hospital, or specialty clinic.
 PPO plans often have higher monthly premiums but lower deductibles.4

 BCBS also offers a Health Savings Account (HSA), which allows you to save money for your healthcare-related expenses.3

 Do Treatment Centers Need to Be In-Network with Blue Cross Blue Shield?